GITenberg/gitenberg.github.com/FAQ.md

 We need to make these books better, so finding errors [link to examples or another part of the faq] in books and reporting them link to how to report error is important.

 We need people to process and accept pull requests on books.
-The best way to do this is to join our [discussion mailing list](TODO Link!).
+The best way to do this, and to keep informed of the entire project, is to join our [mailing list](https://groups.google.com/forum/#!forum/gitenberg-project).

-Finally, you can join our [mailing list for announcements](TODO Link!).
-This way when we need help, we can ask.